JinqianPan/2433Project/readme.md

 The interactive system includes showing tables, selecting tables, and updating (inserting, deleting, and updating) the data.
 In addition, this interactive system also consists of the code from project3(Machine Learning part).

-We can use the machine learning part to predict medical insurance prices and insert the cost into the table.
+We can use the machine learning part to predict medical insurance prices and insert the price into the table.
 We use Python (in the Jupyter notebook) to calculate the weight of the [Medical Insurance Premium Prediction](https://www.kaggle.com/datasets/tejashvi14/medical-insurance-premium-prediction) data and export the weights into Python to predict the price.

 ## Packages
 In this project, we use packages below.